ronaksakhuja/hacktoberfest-meetup-IOSD/README.md

 # hacktoberfest-meetup-IOSD
 Students are supposed to send a pull request with the following details:
--Name
+1) Name
--College
+2) College
--Year
+3) Year
--What language do you code in!
+4) What language do you code in!
--Projects you have done.
+5) Projects you have done.